Space policy of the United States

 U.S. astronauts Buzz Aldrin and Neil Armstrong (seen in Aldrin's visor reflection) on the Moon during the Apollo 11 moon landing.
 The reflection also includes the Earth, the Lunar Module Eagle, and the U.S. flag.

-The space policy of the United States includes the making of space policy through the legislative process and the implementation of that policy in the U.S. civilian and military space programs through regulatory agencies.
+The space policy of the United States includes the making of space policy through the legislative process and the implementation of that policy in the U.S. space programs, both civilian and military, through regulatory agencies.
 The early history of U.S. space policy is linked to the U.S.–Soviet Space Race of the 1960s, which gave way to the Space Shuttle program.
 As of 2025, US space policy is aimed at the exploration of the Moon and the subsequent colonization of Mars.

 Space policy process

 U.S. astronaut Buzz Aldrin saluting the U.S. flag on the Moon during the 1969 Apollo 11 mission; the United States is the only country to land crews on the lunar surface.

-United States space policy is drafted by the Executive branch at the direction of the President of the United States, and submitted for approval and establishment of funding to the legislative process of the United States Congress.
+United States space policy is drafted by the executive branch at the direction of the president of the United States, and submitted for approval and establishment of funding to the legislative process of the United States Congress.

 Space advocacy organizations may provide advice to the government and lobby for space goals.
 These include advocacy groups such as the Space Science Institute, Space Force Association, National Space Society, and the Space Generation Advisory Council, the last of which among other things runs the annual Yuri's Night event; learned societies such as the American Astronomical Society and the American Astronautical Society; and policy organizations such as the National Academies.